Tilting Angle Measurements

 One potential point of confusion is that the terms advancing, receding, and hysteresis are also commonly used for a technique where the needle is placed into the droplet and the volume is changed dynamically while the contact angle is recorded.
 While the results obtained for the two measurements are related, they are not the same.
 One main difference between these two measurements is the fact that the results obtained for the tilting angle measurement depend on the droplet volume.
 As the drop volume used for the measurement increases, the advancing and receding contact angles tend to converge.
 Conversely, differences between the advancing and receding contact angles tend to be larger at smaller drop volumes2.

-Video 1 – A video demonstrating operation of the tilting cradle, tilting stage, needle-in advancing and receding contact angle, and data analysis.
+Video 1 – A video demonstrating operation of the tilting cradle with the Attension Theta Flow.

 - Cha, H.; Vahabi, H.; Wu, A.; Chavan, S.; Kim, M.-K.; Sett, S.; Bosch, S. A.; Wang, W.; Kota, A. K.; Miljkovic, N. Dropwise Condensation on Solid Hydrophilic Surfaces.
 Sci.
 Adv.
 2020, 6 (2), eaax0746.

 - Pierce, E.; Carmona, F. J.; Amirfazli, A. Understanding of Sliding and Contact Angle Results in Tilted Plate Experiments.
 Colloids Surf.
 Physicochem.
 Eng.
 Asp.
 2008, 323 (1–3), 73–82.